erek

 I worry about AMD's future in the GPU world more than I worry about if Intel can be competitive.
 In fact, I kind of hope that after their collab on Hades Canyon that it might grease the skids for a Radeon Tech Group buyout sometime soon.

-Jesus dude, I'm so glad you are worried about AMD - But it sorta doesn't looks like are not.
+Jesus dude, I'm so glad you are worried about AMD Radeon - But it sorta looks like you are not.

 ok fixed, here u go bitch. keep jumping on my ass.